 The first stage in the investigation was generating the turbulence boxes.
 The constraints were applied in 4 different configurations.
 Figure 53 shows the different constraint locations in relation to the rotor disk.
 The first configuration used the small parameters to define the background turbulence.
 Then the constraints were applied using the large parameters.
 The constraints were applied at the center of the turbulence box at the respective heights of the measurements (100m 160m).
 These locations correspond to the black circles in Figure 53.
 The second configuration is identical to the first, except the small Mann parameters were used for both the background turbulence and the application of the constraints.
 The measurements do not give any indication to the scale of the structures, so the third configuration considered the situation where the event would apply to the whole rotor simultaneously.
 The same constraints were applied at two lateral locations, offset from the center, with the large Mann parameters.
-The locations correspond to the blacks periodically slicing through a turbulence structure to the side of the rotor disk.
+The locations correspond to the red and blue locations in Figure 53.
+Finally, a fourth configuration considers the effect on loads of the blades periodically slicing through a turbulence structure to the side of the rotor disk.
 In this configuration, the constraints are applied laterally offset to one side, with the small Mann parameters, so they manifest as smaller local structures.
 This corresponds to the red circles only.